Here's what the world is saying about Trump's inauguration

 After a fractious relationship with President Barack Obama, Israeli Prime Minister Benjamin Netanyahu has welcomed Trump's incoming administration.
 In December, both men condemned the Obama administration's abstention from a United Nations resolution labeling Israeli settlements in the West Bank illegal.

-"After eight difficult years, a true friend is entering the White House," said Wednesday ahead of Trump's inaugural.
+"After eight difficult years, a true friend is entering the White House," Jerusalem Mayor Nir Barkat said Wednesday ahead of Trump's inaugural.
 "Together, we will remind Washington that Israel remains its greatest friend and closest ally."

-Palestinian President Mahmoud Abbas has criticized the move however, saying Saturday that "it will not help peace and we hope it does not happen."
-The Palestinians see East Jerusalem as the capital of their future state.
+"I'm happy for him, it can show us that everyone can become a president, and maybe its nice to see a businessman as a president," Bat Sheva Hass, 35, said.

 Despite these overtures from Russia and Israel, the president-elect has recorded historic unpopularity in other parts of the world.